How Lighting Affects Mood

-Light temperatures of 3000-3500k are a neutral or even a cooler color and are best for morning or day activities where you need to be awake and alert (think kitchen or a home office), while 2700k-2200 are relaxing, warm light colors, perfect mood lighting for a bedroom or den.
-Lumen counts listed on the bulbs will tell you if you will have enough light for the intended activities.
+Light temperatures of 3000-3500k are a neutral or even a cooler color and are best for morning or day activities where you need to be awake and alert (think kitchen or a home office), while 2200-2700k are relaxing, warm light colors that are perfect mood lighting for a bedroom or den.
+Lumen counts listed on the bulbs will tell you if you have enough light for your intended activities.
 An LED light bulb with only 200 lumens might be perfect for your bedside lamp, but you’ll want much more light where you’ll be shaving or putting on makeup.

 Relaxing or Invigorating

 The circadian rhythm is greatly influenced by the light you’re exposed to.
 Each room’s lighting should be determined by assessing the function of the room.
 Your kitchen lighting shouldn’t be the same as the lighting in your bedroom or bath.
-Bright, neutral or blue-toned light mimics daylight, and helps to wake us up and keep us concentrating.
+Bright, neutral, or blue-toned light mimics daylight and helps wake us up and stay concentrated.
 Soft, warm white light is best for bedrooms or dining rooms where the main purpose is to relax or spend quiet time.
 We know that reading your phone before bed can make it much more difficult to settle into sleep, and the same concepts apply to light in your room.
-Reading a real paper book by the soft, warm light coming from dimmable bedside sconces helps your brain know that work is over and it’s almost time to sleep.
+Reading a book by the soft, warm light coming from dimmable bedside sconces helps your brain know that work is over and it’s almost time to sleep.

 Multi-tasking Lighting for Multi-functional Spaces